April 22, 2026

 Local Culture & Creativity

-Explore the intersection of Winston-Salem’s storied industrial past and its vibrant creative present.
-We begin at the Sawtooth School, a vibrant hub of art studios and classrooms, located in the original factory of iconic American brand Hanes.
-After a hands-on-arts activity at Sawtooth, we’ll stroll through the Downtown Arts District, the city’s creative heartbeat, defined by a mix of independent shops, working artist studios, and colorful murals.
+Explore the intersection of Winston-Salem's storied industrial past and its vibrant creative present.
+We begin at Dabble Art Bar, a creative studio inside the historic West End Millworks complex, for a hands-on art activity before making the short drive to the Downtown Arts District — the city's creative heartbeat, defined by independent shops, working artist studios, and colorful murals.

 Tentative Itinerary